 *The Kuri can only be viewed from the outside.

 This part of the garden was mostly forgotten until now.
-However, it is being renovated and will be an added attraction after it is finished at the end of March 2021.
-Interestingly enough, since I visited in May, moss has been added to the top of all the tree stumps.
+However, it is being renovated and will hopefully be an added attraction when it is finished.
+Interestingly enough, moss was added to the top of all the tree stumps.

-Scaffolding will hide the Golden Pavilion until the end of December.
-There is a large poster, however, that shows what it normally looks like in late autumn.
+Scaffolding hid the Golden Pavilion until the end of December 2020.
+There was a large poster that showed what it normally looks like in late autumn.
+Kinkakuji is now back to its original stunning self.

 The Hojo, or head priest’s quarters, now serve as the main hall of Kinkakuji.